grpc/proposal/L26-serialization-traits-per-call.md

 ## Proposal

 We propose a new way to inject custom serialization code.
-Currently call objects are templated request and response type.
+Currently call objects are templated on request and response type.
 For example:

 ```C++
 template <class W, class R>